South Korea Political Orientation

 MBFC’s Country Freedom Rating: 76.92 – Mostly Free

-In 2020 Reporters Without Borders ranked South Korea 42/180 in their World Press Freedom Index, describing the election of new President Moon Jae-in, a human rights activist and former political prisoner, as “a breath of fresh air after a bad decade”.
-They state “The system of appointing managers at the public broadcasters needs to be revised in order to guarantee their independence.”
+In 2023 Reporters Without Borders ranked South Korea 47/180 in their World Press Freedom Index, describing the election of new President Moon Jae-in, a human rights activist and former political prisoner, as “a breath of fresh air after a bad decade.”
+They state, “The system of appointing managers at the public broadcasters needs to be revised to guarantee their independence.”
 They further add that defamation must be decriminalized since it is a punishable offense in South Korea.

-Government Influence on Media: Public service broadcasting in Korea is directly and indirectly controlled by the State.
-The largest public broadcasting networks are the Korean Broadcasting System (KBS) which is financed from license fees and advertising, and Munhwa Broadcasting Corporation (MBC) which is funded just through advertising.
+Public service broadcasting in Korea is directly and indirectly controlled by the State.
+The largest public broadcasting networks are the Korean Broadcasting System (KBS), financed from license fees and advertising, and Munhwa Broadcasting Corporation (MBC), funded just through advertising.
 Their board members are “all directly or indirectly appointed by the Korean president at the recommendation of the National Assembly.”

 There are also family-owned conglomerates, which are called chaebol in South Korea.
-SBS is a commercial broadcaster owned by Yoon Se-young who resigned in 2017 “amid allegations of interference in news coverage”.
-The press is mostly privately owned by family-owned corporations, such as the Bang Family, owner of Chosun Ilbo (Ilbo means newspaper), the Kim Family, owner of Dong-A Ilbo, the Chang family, owner of Hankook, and JoongAng Ilbo owned by Samsung Group (Lee family).
-There is also the state-owned Yonhap News Agency, for more information on its structure see here.
+SBS is a commercial broadcaster owned by Yoon Se-young, who resigned in 2017 “amid allegations of interference in news coverage.”
+The press is mostly privately owned by family-owned corporations, such as the Bang Family, Chosun Ilbo (Ilbo means newspaper), the Kim Family, the owner of Dong-A Ilbo, the Chang family, and the owner of Hankook, and JoongAng Ilbo owned by Samsung Group (Lee family).
+There is also the state-owned Yonhap News Agency; for more information on its structure, see here.
 In conclusion, the South Korean Government has a monopoly on public broadcasting and directly and indirectly controls print media.